Sefford/kor/README.md

 A typical Request should (but it is not enforced to) implement all these stages.
 In the case of a `NetworkDelegate`:

-* **retrieveNetworkResponse:** In this stage the code belonging to fetch the information from the server, API or webservice.
+* **execute:** In this stage the code belonging to fetch the information from the server, API or webservice.
 A successful completion of this stage should already generate a Response-type result with the results converted into POJO via JSon deserialization or any other means necessary.
 * **postProcess:** This stage is meant to analyze the data and give the chance to set the success flag to false or other